 What is Minimalist Fishing?

-Minimalist Fishing is the careful accumulation of quality fishing behaviors, knowledge, skill, technique and gear.
-Things that do not provide genuine value & results are freely – intentionally – discarded.
+Minimalist Fishing is the careful accumulation of quality behaviors, knowledge, skill, technique and gear.
 Minimalist Fishermen catch more fish by constantly evaluating and optimizing what they do on and off the water.
-They keep what works, and toss what doesn’t.
+They believe wholesome experiences are more valuable than things, and keep only the tools that produce results while intentionally discarding the clutter.

 Articles and videos are posted every week.
 Here’s what you can expect: